This crustless broccoli quiche is perfect for a quick meatless dinner or lunch. It's delicious, filling, low-carb, and gluten-free.

 - To season: Kosher salt, black pepper, and garlic powder.
 You can replace the garlic powder with two teaspoons of fresh minced garlic.

-- Scallions: You can use the green and white parts in this recipe.
+- Scallions: You can use the green and white parts.

 Variations

 - Use different veggies.
-I like to use broccoli in this recipe because it's one of my favorite vegetables.
+I like to use broccoli because it's one of my favorite vegetables.
 But chopped cauliflower works just as well.
 You can also use chopped asparagus.

-- Add a handful of extra veggies, such as grated carrots or chopped spinach leaves.
+- Add a cup of extra veggies, such as grated carrots or chopped spinach leaves.

 - Vary the cheese you use.
-I'm loyal to cheddar, but I tested this recipe with shredded Gruyere, shredded gouda, and crumbled feta.
-All of these options were excellent.
+I'm loyal to cheddar, but I tested this recipe with shredded Gruyere, shredded Gouda, and crumbled feta.
+All of these options were delicious.

 This is one of my easiest recipes, which is why I make it so often.
 The detailed instructions for making it are listed in the recipe card below.
 Here are the basic steps: